chinapedia/wikipedia.abstract.en/Page/Religion.md

 Secularism

-Ranjitsingh.gif established secular rule over Punjab in the early 19th century.]]
+established secular rule over Punjab in the early 19th century.]]

 Secularization is the transformation of the politics of a society from close identification with a particular religion's values and institutions toward nonreligious values and secular institutions.
 The purpose of this is frequently modernization or protection of the populations religious diversity.

 Economics

-Religion_economy.png One study has found there is a negative correlation between self-defined religiosity and the wealth of nations.[173]
+One study has found there is a negative correlation between self-defined religiosity and the wealth of nations.[173]
 In other words, the richer a nation is, the less likely its inhabitants to call themselves religious, whatever this word means to them (Many people identify themselves as part of a religion (not irreligion) but do not self-identify as religious).[174]

 Sociologist and political economist Max Weber has argued that Protestant Christian countries are wealthier because of their Protestant work ethic.[175]